kubeshop/testkube/docs/cli/testkube_completion_zsh.md

 ## testkube completion zsh

-generate the autocompletion script for zsh
+generate the autocompletion test for zsh

 ### Synopsis

-Generate the autocompletion script for the zsh shell.
+Generate the autocompletion test for the zsh shell.

 If shell completion is not already enabled in your environment you will need to enable it.
 You can execute the following once: